-Homs: The last rebels were leaving the centre of the battleground city of Homs, handing a symbolic victory to Syrian President Bashar al-Assad ahead of a controversial election.
+Homs: The last rebels were pulling out from the centre of the battleground city of Homs on Thursday, handing a symbolic victory to Syrian President Bashar al-Assad ahead of a controversial election.

-At least 14 soldiers and pro-government militiamen were killed in the explosion and its aftermath yesterday, the Syrian Observatory for Human Rights said.
+At least 14 soldiers and pro-government militiamen were killed in the explosion and its aftermath, the Syrian Observatory for Human Rights said.

-Around 1,000 rebel fighters have left the Old City of Homs under the unprecedented negotiated evacuation that began Wednesday, according to figures given to AFP by provincial governor Talal Barazi.
+Three quarters of rebel fighters have already left the Old City of Homs under the unprecedented negotiated evacuation that began Wednesday, according to figures given to AFP by provincial governor Talal Barazi

 Barazi said negotiations were well advanced for the rebels to leave that neighbourhood too in the coming weeks.

-He said the fighters and some civilians evacuated with them were bussed out to the opposition-held town of Dar al-Kabira, 20 kilometres north of Homs.
+He said the fighters and some civilians evacuated with them were being bussed out to the opposition-held town of Dar al-Kabira, 20 kilometres (13 miles) north of Homs.